cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_info.rst

     Read service specifications from *config-file* (cyrus.conf format).

-.. option:: -n servicename
+.. option:: -n name, --service=name

     Read the configuration as if for the service named *name*.

-.. option:: -s version
+.. option:: -s version, --since=version

     Highlight configuration options that have been added or whose behaviour has been modified since *version*.
 Use this option after a server upgrade,